AzureIoTGBB/iot-academy/Month_3/Day_2/README.md

 openssl req -text -in $DEVICE.csr -noout
 ```

 Create & sign the device certificate, create the .pfx that you will be using to connect to the IoT Hub, copy the important files, and clean up.
 Note that this uses a blank password for the .pfx and you will likely wish to supply one in a production environment.
-Enter the subordinate CA's pass phrase when prompted.
+Enter the subordinate CA pass phrase when prompted.

 ```bash
 openssl rand -hex 16 > db/serial